autogluon/autogluon/examples/automm/Kaggle-Pawpularity/README.md

 		seed=1,
 	)

- - `train_data`is the data used for training.
+ - `train_data` is the data used for training.
- - `tuning_data`is the data for validation.
+ - `tuning_data` is the data for validation.
 If it is empty, the tuning data will be split from training data automatically.
- - `save_path`indicates the specific path for model saving in a fit process.
+ - `save_path` indicates the specific path for model saving in a fit process.
- - `hyperparameters`is a Dict which will override the default configs in the training.
+ - `hyperparameters` is a Dict which will override the default configs in the training.
 The configs contain five different types.
- -- `model`contains the parameters which control the models used in the predictor.
+ -- `model` contains the parameters which control the models used in the predictor.
 You can select the model you need and adjust the details.
 Default is selecting the models determined by the dataset automatically.
- --`data`contains the configs of transforms for different types of data.
+ --`data` contains the configs of transforms for different types of data.
- --`env`contains the configs of the training environment.
+ --`env` contains the configs of the training environment.
- --`optimization`contains the configs in the optimization process, including but not limited to max training epochs, learning rate and warm-up.
+ --`optimization` contains the configs in the optimization process, including but not limited to max training epochs, learning rate and warm-up.
- - `seed`determines the random seed.
+ - `seed` determines the random seed.

 ### 1.3 Save Standalone Model
 In AutoMMPredictor, some pre-trained models will be downloaded during training.
 These models also need to be saved for use in predicting after submission.
-You can open standalone in model saving to save the downloaded models.
+You can specify the predictor to save a “standalone” model that can be loaded without internet access.

-    predictor.save(path=save_standalone_path,standalone=True)
+    predictor.save(path=save_standalone_path, standalone=True)

 ## 2. Kaggle Kernel-only Competition with AutoGluon